neurophysics/DrumsAndBrains/README.md

 ## Calculation of Spatial filters

 We are using spatial filters to obtain the best signal-to-noise ratio available.
+We chose an approach to train the spatial filters across subjects, which (1) increases the amount of data and hereby decreases the risk of overfitting and (2) should lead to a generalized result - approximately valid for an 'average' subject.

 Spatio-spectral decomposition (SSD): Filters are trained from the listening and silence period to maximize the power of oscillations at the frequencies